-NUS Apprentice extra provides discounts in-store and online at your favourite brands, to help your hard-earned cash go a little further.
+NUS Apprentice extra provides discounts in-store and online at learner's favourite brands, to help their hard-earned cash go a little further.

 Run by the National Union of Students, the money raised selling the discount cards is used to help fund the new National Society for Apprentices, which will represent the needs of all vocational learners.